nyu-systems/gauntlet/README.md

 2.  **Translation Validation**, which analyzes the intermediate representation of a program after each compiler pass and identifies potential discrepancies.
 We support translation validation for the open-source p4c compiler front- and mid-end libraries.

-3. **Symbolic Execution**, which infers input and and corresponding output for a particular P4 program and generates end-to-end test packets.
-We have currently implemented symbolic execution for the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino hardware switch.
+3. **Model-based Testing**, which infers input and and corresponding output for a particular P4 program and generates end-to-end test packets.
+We have currently implemented model-based testing for the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino hardware switch.

 For more details and a broad overview of the concepts in Gauntlet, refer to our [preprint](https://arxiv.org/abs/2006.01074).

 ##  Requirements
-This repository works best with a recent version of Ubuntu (18.04+).
-The minimum required Python version is 3.6 (f-strings).
+This repository run best with a recent version of Ubuntu (18.04+).
+The minimum required Python version is 3.6 ([f-strings](https://www.python.org/dev/peps/pep-0498/)).

 All tools require `p4c` to be installed.
-The fuzz tester and P4-to-Z3 converter are also p4c extensions which need to be copied into the `extensions` folder of the compiler.
+The fuzz tester and P4-to-Z3 converter are also p4c extensions which need to be copied or symlinked into the `extensions` folder of the compiler.
 The `install.sh` contains detailed command instructions.
 Most dependencies can be installed by running `./install.sh` in the source folder (**Careful**, the installation assumes root privileges and installs several large packages).

 To check whether everything has been installed correctly you can run `python3 -m pytest test.py -vrf`.
 This will take about 30 minutes.

+###  Frameworks for model-based testing
+Model-based testing requires a full test harness.
+Gauntlet currently supports the [bmv2 simple-switch](https://github.com/p4lang/behavioral-model) and the Tofino packet test framework.
+The behavioral model can be installed running the installation script with the option `./install.sh INSTALL_BMV2=ON`.

+The Tofino test framework requires access to the SDK and a manual setup.
+Gauntlet's scripts assume that the folder is installed under `tofino/bf_src`.
+We typically run the installation script as `./tofino/bf_src/p4studio_build/p4studio_build.py --use-profile p416_examples_profile`.

 ## Instructions